Become a Seasearch volunteer

 Do I need to be a qualified diver?

-Minimum qualifications required to take part in Seasearch organised dives are BSAC/ScotSAC Sports Diver, PADI Advanced Open Water Diver, SAA Club Diver or CMAS 2 Star equivalent.
+To take part in Seasearch organised dives, there is a minimum qualification requirement of BSAC/ScotSAC Sports Diver, PADI Advanced Open Water Diver, SAA Club Diver or CMAS 2 Star equivalent.

 You also need to have done at least 20 dives, of which 10 should have been in temperate sea water.